Datta-Das transistor for atomtronic circuits using artificial gauge fields: Materials and Methods: Model derivation

 The expressions of $\hat{W}$ and $\mathbf{\hat{A}}^2/m$ can be found in \cite{Frederic2018Non-Abelian, hasan2022anisotropic}.
 We note that some matrices components are proportional to $v_rp_r$ and other to $m^{-1}(\hbar\partial\beta/\partial z)^2$.
-As indicates in the main text, we perform a Galilean transformation moving at $\boldsymbol{v}$, the centre-of-mass velocity of the gas.
+As indicated in Sec. \ref{Sec_TM}, we perform a Galilean transformation moving at $\boldsymbol{v}$, the center-of-mass velocity of the gas.
 The Hamiltonian takes the form: